microservices-api/kubernetes-microprofile-lab/README.md

 1. If using a lab machine, you may want to run the [cleanup script](#cleanup) before proceeding, to ensure you have a fresh environment.
 1. Deploy the microservice with the following helm install command `helm install --name=vote helm-chart/microservice-vote`
 1. You can view the status of your deployment by running `kubectl get deployments`.
 You want to wait until both `microservice-vote-deployment` and `vote-ibm-cloudant-dev` deployments are available.
 1. Use `kubectl get ing | awk 'FNR == 2 {print $3;}'` to determine the address of the application.
+Note: If the previous command is printing out a port, such as '80', please wait a few more minutes for the `URL` to be available.
-Prepend `http` and append `/openapi/ui` to that URL and open this location in a web browser to access the application.
+1. Prepend `http` and append `/openapi/ui` to that URL and open this location in a web browser to access the application.
 For example, `http://192.168.99.100/openapi/ui`
 1. Congratulations, you have successfully deployed a [MicroProfile](http://microprofile.io/) container into a kubernetes cluster!
 The deployment also included a Cloudant container that is used by our microservice, and an ingress layer to provide connectivity into the API.

 ## Step 4: Explore the application